prebid/prebid.github.io/overview/prebid-universal-creative.md

 features and fix bugs, publishers may choose to hardcode the functionality into their ad server creatives.

-They would do this differently for each of the scenarios below.

-### Alternate method for Banner and Outstream Video iframes
+### Alternate methods for Banner and Outstream Video iframes

-If you only ever need to display non-safeframed banner and outstream-video creatives, you may use the simple approach of just calling the Prebid.js `renderAd` function directly:
+If you only ever need to display non-safeframed banner and outstream-video creatives, there are several ways to replace the `jsdelivr` call in your ad server creative:

+1. Copy the contents of https://cdn.jsdelivr.net/npm/prebid-universal-creative@latest/dist/creative.js into each creative.
+1. Directly call the Prebid.js `renderAd` function:

 ```html
 <script> var w = window; for (i = 0; i < 10; i++) { w = w.parent; if (w.pbjs) { try { w.pbjs.renderAd(document, '%%PATTERN:hb_adid%%'); break; } catch (e) { continue; } } } </script>